 American Writers Museum

-The American Writers Museum‘s latest exhibit, My America: Immigrant and Refugee Writers Today, is an immersive exploration of the influence of modern immigrant and refugee writing.
-Now, the multimedia exhibit is online to connect these writers and their works to a wider audience.
+The American Writers Museum has launched a virtual hub with blogs, podcasts, exhibits, author talks, and more.
+Check out their latest exhibit, My America: Immigrant and Refugee Writers Today, an immersive multimedia exploration of the influence of modern immigrant and refugee writing.

 Pritzker Military Museum & Library